yugabyte/yugabyte-db/docs/content/preview/manage/upgrade-deployment.md

 {{< warning title="Important" >}}
 You can only upgrade to the latest minor version of every release.

-For example, if you are on version `2.18.3.0`, and there is already a `2.20.2.0` release, then you must upgrade to `2.20.2.0` and not `2.20.1.0`, or `2.20.0.0`.
+For example, if you are on version v2.18.3.0, and the latest release in the v2.20 release series is v2.20.2.0, then you must upgrade to v2.20.2.0 and not v2.20.1.0 or v2.20.0.0.
-Please visit the [Releases](../../releases/) page to check and download the latest releases.
+To view and download releases, refer to [Releases](../../releases/).
 {{< /warning >}}

 The [Upgrade Phase](#upgrade-phase) deploys the binaries of the new version to the YugabyteDB processes.
 Most of the incoming changes and bug fixes take effect at this stage.
 Some features, however, require changes to the format of data sent over the network, or stored on disk.
 These are not enabled until the [Finalize Phase](#a-finalize-phase) completes.
 This gives you the capability to evaluate the majority of the changes before committing to the new version.
-If you encounter any issues before finalizing the upgrade, you have the option to initiate the [Rollback Phase](#b-rollback-phase), which will restore the cluster to its state before the upgrade.
+If you encounter any issues before finalizing the upgrade, you have the option to initiate the [Rollback Phase](#b-roll-back-phase), which will restore the cluster to its state before the upgrade.

 ### Upgrade Phase